ayush65/area-of-traingle-mark12-neog-camp/README.md

 To know the triangle exists or not , to know the area of the traingle when the 2 sides are given and to calculate its area , To know the Hypotenuese of the triangle And atlast to play the triangle quiz .

+I have made this for Neog camp Level Zero Mark 12 .
+With the help of Tanay sir .